mohammadhosseinmoradi/motion-drawer/README.md

 # Motion Drawer

-Motion Drawer.
-A lightweight, headless React component for creating animated bottom sheets and drawers with smooth motion and full customization.
-Can be integrated with any headless UI library.
+A headless drawer with smooth animations, easily integrable with any headless library.

 ## Usage